Alcohol in antiquity helped create the base of civilization. Humans have made alcoholic beverages since long before recorded history.

 Cir.
 525 B.C.

-- King Cyrus of Persia frequently praised the virtue of the moderate consumption of alcohol.
-However, ritual intoxication was as an adjunct to decision making.
+- King Cyrus of Persia often praised the virtue of moderate drinking.
+Yet ritual intoxication was as an adjunct to decision making.
 Also, at least after his death, drunkenness was not uncommon.71

 - Rabbis ruled that the Kiddush (pronouncement of the Sabbath) should be recited over a blessed cup of wine.
 This established the regular drinking of wine in Jewish ceremonies outside the Temple.